How well do you interview?

 - What benefits come with this position?
 If you need medical benefits this job does not include it – decline.

-In fact, if you don’t like their answers, politely decline their request for interview.
+In fact, if you don’t like their answers, politely decline their request for an interview.
 Don’t lead them on.
 Make the decision early concerning what you’ll accept and what you’ll decline.

 - If they’re an employer or a company recruiter, don’t answer questions about pay, other than to say, I’m very open, flexible and compensation’s negotiable.

-- If they’re from a recruiting company, or an independent recruiter, answer all their questions honestly (tell him your pay range).
+- If they’re from a recruiting company or an independent recruiter, answer all their questions honestly (tell him your pay range).

 Focus on their Specific Job Description:

 Your focus during any interview is on their specific job description from the job ad.
 All the people interviewing you will be grading you on your ability to do the job.
 The only way they can answer this question is to compare you to their job description.
 The closer the match – the stronger you are as a candidate.
-So, just replicate the same transferrable skills that are found in their job description in your PAR stories.
+So, just replicate the same transferable skills that are found in their job description in your PAR stories.
 For example: If the job description specifies that the job is a planning job and all your PAR stories involve your ability to design, they won’t see you as good match.
-If you want to make the job easier for the interviewer, make your PAR Stories match the transferrable skills listed in the specific job description.
+If you want to make the job easier for the interviewer, make your PAR Stories match the transferable skills listed in the specific job description.

 Sample Specific Job Description:

 Let’s assume this is a specific job description (below) from the job ad for which you are being interviewed.
-What transferrable skills are they seeking?
+What transferable skills are they seeking?
 They’re bolded.
 What buzz-words should you add to your PAR stories?
 They’re underlined.